elliotjb/Culverin-Engine3D/README.md

   Then, make sure all of them are inside the quadtree boundaries and click "UPDATE QUADTREE" button (only when Editor Mode is active).
 - The quadtree will correctly be divided and will contain static objects.

-#GAME OBJECTS / COMPONENT OPTIONS
+# GAME OBJECTS / COMPONENT OPTIONS
 You can right-click a game object or a component to see which options are enabled that will modify the selected element.
+Warning: for this release, cubes created in the engine hasn't got texture coords, so you won't be able to see the applied texture.

 # STATIC OBJECTS
-When seting an object 'static', you won't be able to modify its transform when Play Mode is activated.
+When setting an object 'static', you won't be able to modify its transform when Play Mode is activated.

-# MODEL/TEXTURES IMPORTING
-To import a model (.fbx/.obj) to the Engine, just drag it inside the window.
-It will create a resource to access its information and operate with it internally.

 # UPDATES